Fish screening regulations

 These range from small gravity-fed intakes with simple manually-cleaned bar screens, to large abstractions with complex in-works screening arrangements and debris and fish recovery-and-return systems.

 This extensive experience allows APEM to provide bespoke designs to ensure an economical and effective solution to fish screening arrangements.

-If you have any queries, please contact Nicola Teague, associate director.
+If you have any queries, please contact Nicola Teague, director of aquatic consultancy.